 Spoke Bicycle is part cafe, part bicycle repair shop, and the most Eastside place that’s ever existed.
 This isn’t where you come to day dance with a bunch of strangers.
 You come to Spoke to sit around with your friends and discuss the outline for your windsock documentary, eat a fantastic veggie burger, and drink lots of wine and beer.
 Afterwards, rent a bike and head down the bike path.

 Do you really need to go to the tasting room of a beer brand you can find in any local Ralph’s?
 When that tasting room is Ballast Point in Long Beach, the answer is yes.
-Come weekends, this place becomes a bropocalypse, but secure a couch on the roof, grab an IPA, and stare out over the Long Beach harbor, you’ll have completely forgotten about that guy in the bathroom who showed you his DJ Khaled tattoo at the urinal.
+On weekends, this place becomes a bropocalypse, but secure a couch on the roof, grab an IPA, and stare out over the Long Beach harbor, you’ll have completely forgotten about that guy in the bathroom who showed you his DJ Khaled tattoo at the urinal.

 If you want to make it up to this Hollywood hotel rooftop on a weekend, you better make your reservation right now.
 But once you do get through the door, this place has everything you and your could want - strong cocktails, foosball tables, movies at night, daybeds for napping, and a crowd that’s always the right amount of unhinged.